AdrianRossouw/daemon-co-za/_posts/articles/2014-03-23-simple-and-easy-vocabulary-to-describe-software-complexity.md

 very easy, but the focus on simplicity is what is going to help you succeed.

-__Complexity reduces your productivity over time to a point of grinding you to a near halt, whereas simplicity will slow you down initially and then level out to keep you productive for much longer than complexity.__
+__Complexity reduces your productivity over time to a point of grinding you to a near halt, whereas simplicity will slow you down initially and then level out to keep you productive for much longer than otherwise.__

 ### Conclusion